Stanford | Cambridge | Asilomar

 BrainMind is cultivating conscientious leadership and investment in the science of brain and mind.
-This non-profit organization is convening an invite-only summit at Stanford University, one of the world’s pre-eminent neuroscience research institutions.
-Participants will include accomplished entrepreneurs, select investors from venture capital and foundations, respected thought leaders, and esteemed researchers from mind-focused fields.
-Attendees will be engaged in dialog on the state of the field and brought together to thoughtfully apply the most important findings in mind and brain science.
+This organization is convening invite-only events hosted in collaboration with the world’s pre-eminent neuroscience research institutions.
+Participants include accomplished entrepreneurs, select investors from venture capital and foundations, respected thought leaders, and esteemed researchers from mind-focused fields.
+Attendees are engaged in dialogue on the state of the field and brought together to thoughtfully apply the most important findings in mind and brain science.

-The Vision of the BrainMind Summit Series is to create a platform to take scientific discoveries in the neuroscience field and bring them to the world in the form of tangible inventions designed to benefit humanity.
-The Summit at Stanford and other meetings will foster the vital impact investing and values-aligned stewardship needed to catalyze transformative and ethical proof-of-concept development in this field.
+The Vision of BrainMind is to create a platform to take scientific discoveries in the neuroscience field and bring them to the world in the form of tangible inventions designed to benefit humanity.
+BrainMind meetings will foster the vital impact investing and values-aligned stewardship needed to catalyze transformative and ethical proof-of-concept development in this field.

 The Mission of BrainMind is to build an ecosystem of neuroscience institutions, researchers, entrepreneurs, and investors with the shared purpose of accelerating values-driven brain endeavors – intellectual, entrepreneurial, and ethical.